 Know where you’re going so you don’t get lost.
 The adult Critterz once hiked 2 miles past an outlook because we didn’t know the area well and it wasn’t well marked.
-If we’d had the Tiny Critter with it would have been a disaster.
+If we’d had the Tiny Critter with, it would have been a disaster, safety is key.

 Bring a small first aid kit to help with any bumps, bruises or blisters your family may get on your hike.
 You don’t want your child’s lasting memory of your hike as a family to be the giant blister they got.

 Bring rain gear or a simple poncho.
 We hiked in a light rain that turned into a downpour once.
 Momma Critter gave up her long sleeved shirt and hat so Tiny Critter wouldn’t get totally soaked.

 Get a good night’s sleep.
 Tired hikers are cranky hikers.
 Be sure to stop the night games at a reasonable time so everyone is well rested in the morning.

 The games you play with your children while hiking can make the experience more fun and enjoyable.
 Don’t forget to pack snacks!

 Hop on the trail and Scurry Around!

 I’m Molly Foss, aka Momma Critter.
 I’ve been camping since I was 9 years old and I always wanted to be Robin Hood and live in the forest when I grew up.
 I’m excited to share my love of camping with my son as he grows up.
 My favorite thing to do while camping is roast marshmallows over the fire.